 Another quirk to take note of is the angle of which you hold the razor.

-Unlike fixed head razors that hold the blade perpendicular in relation to the handle, the Progress bends the blade dramatically and this bending will change the angle on which you are to hold it – to a shallower angle
+Unlike fixed head razors that hold the blade perpendicular with the handle, the Progress bends the blade dramatically, and this bending will change the angle on which you are to hold it – to a shallower angle.

-Unlike other classic Merkur razors that have some sort of knurling, the Progress has a smooth handle with only the protruding adjustment knob providing any sort of grip.
+Unlike other classic Merkur razors that have some sort of knurling, the Progress has a smooth handle with only the protruding adjustment knob providing any kind of grip.

 The Sharpologist recommends resting your pinkie or last two fingers on the base of the adjustment knob to prevent this from happening.

-When going on an upward motion hold that same knob with the index, pinkie and middle finger, this technique make it less likely for the Progress to slip out of your fingers.
+When going on an upward motion hold that same knob with the index, pinkie, and middle finger, this technique makes it less likely for the Progress to slip out of your fingers.